 "How did it go, Serenity?"

-"Good, I think," the fifteen-year-old replied cheerfully.
-"I got Philyra to agree, so there are now four of us that are ready!
+"Good, I think," she replied cheerfully.
+"I suggested something that made Philyra agree, so there are now four of us that are ready!
 Maybe it will work out soon!"

 Luna, unable to resist, patted her queen's head fondly.
 "That's wonderful.
 Now, we better get home."